pabloelt/pabloelt.github.io/content/project/project3/index.md

 {{< figure src="/project3/exhibit_2.png" title="Exhibit 2: ." >}}

 <text style='color: #BBDEFC; font-weight: normal;'>The most popular purchasing hours are at 1 am, 8 am, from 11 am to 1 pm, and at 6 pm</text>

+* This information is highly relevant, particularly for strategies involving paid ads, both for generating traffic and for retargeting efforts.

+* Additionally, there appears to be a user subtype that makes purchases at 1 AM.
+While not occurring frequently, this group tends to spend significantly when they do make purchases.

 {{< figure src="/project3/exhibit_3.png" title="Exhibit 3: ." >}}

 <text style='color: #BBDEFC; font-weight: normal;'>Weekly trends show a peak on the 22nd, possibly due to the start of Black Friday week</text>

+* Weekly analysis during the five months:

 {{< figure src="/project3/exhibit_4_1.png" title="Exhibit 4.1: ." >}}

+* Daily analysis around the Black Friday campaign:

 {{< figure src="/project3/exhibit_4_2.png" title="Exhibit 4.2: ." >}}

 <text style='color: #BBDEFC; font-weight: normal;'>Most customers make only one purchase and spend an average of less than 50€</text>

+* The median purchase currently includes only 5 products, indicating there is significant potential for improvement in this ratio through the implementation of recommendation systems.

 {{< figure src="/project3/exhibit_5.png" title="Exhibit 5: ." >}}

 <text style='color: #BBDEFC; font-weight: normal;'>90% of new customers do not make a repeat purchase in the subsequent months</text>

+* A customers cohort analysis is developed:

 {{< figure src="/project3/exhibit_6.png" title="Exhibit 6: ." >}}

 <text style='color: #BBDEFC; font-weight: normal;'>The average LTV is 42€</text>

+* Implementing CRO actions will the LTV, thereby enhancing our strategic advantage.

 {{< figure src="/project3/exhibit_7.png" title="Exhibit 7: ." >}}

 <text style='color: #BBDEFC; font-weight: normal;'>Prime customers are identified though the RFM analysis</text>

+* Thanks to the RFM analysis, we can identify our top-tier customers and tailor more targeted campaigns based on this information.

 {{< figure src="/project3/exhibit_8.png" title="Exhibit 8: ." >}}

 <text style='color: #BBDEFC; font-weight: normal;'>Nearly half of the products have not been purchased in the last five months</text>

+* They should be eliminated or, at least, properly investigated.

 {{< figure src="/project3/exhibit_9.png" title="Exhibit 9: ." >}}

 <text style='color: #BBDEFC; font-weight: normal;'>A powerful recommendation system adapted to the user's views is developed</text>

+A basic recommendation system based on the most sold items:

 {{< figure src="/project3/exhibit_10_1.png" title="Exhibit 10.1: ." >}}

+The powerful recommendation system optimised for the customers preferences:

 {{< figure src="/project3/exhibit_10_2.png" title="Exhibit 10.2: ." >}}